We want to direct you to the right website. Please tell us where you live.

 This expanded and updated edition of Resilient Agriculture takes you beyond the headlines and the hype to shine a light on agricultural climate solutions with the power to cultivate new American foodways that are just, sustainable, regenerative, and resilient.

 Updated content includes:

-- New interviews with award-winning farmers and ranchers and updates on the producers featured in the first edition
+- New adaptation stories from sustainable, climate-smart, organic, and regenerative farmers and updates on the producers featured in the first edition

 Live Well and Spark a Climate Revolution